-To enable assertion synthesis prepend WithSynthAsserts Config to your PLATFORM_CONFIG.
+To enable assertion synthesis prepend WithSynthAsserts config to your PLATFORM_CONFIG.
 During compilation, Golden Gate will print the number of assertions it's synthesized.
-In the target's generated-src/directory, you'll find a .asserts file with the definitions of all synthesized assertions.
-If assertion synthesis has been enabled, the synthesized_assertions_t bridge driver will be automatically instantiated.
+In the generated header, you will find the definitions of all synthesized assertions.
+The synthesized_assertions_t bridge driver will be automatically instantiated.